OSHAYE/curriculum2016/year1/units/unit9/topics/topic2/README.md

 </tr>
 <tr>

-	<td>In lesson 1 students are introduced to the concept of "else".
-They will create conditional statements with multiple outcomes.  </td>
+	<td>In lesson 1, students are introduced to variables.
+They will create a mini project that uses variables.
+They will be working with strings throughout this practice too. </td>
-	<td><strong>N/A</strong> Students will dive right into Project 2 after completing Topic 2 Lesson 1 </td>
+	<td>In lesson 2, students are introduced to conditional statements using "If".
+They are then asked to practice this new knowledge using jQuery skills they already have.</td>
 </tr>
 </table>